-The Hanes top-selling hoodie on Amazon is down to just $14
+The Hanes top-selling hoodie on Amazon is a fall 'staple' and now only $14

 "I've bought three of these in the last few months," shared a happy shopper.
 "I can't believe how practical they are!
 I wear one of them most of the time––around the house, for a walk, painting outside, even for a lunch date with friends.
 I didn't have high expectations because of the bargain price, but am so thoroughly happy!"

 "I’m a huge fan of this hoodie," gushed another five-star fan.
-"It’s lightweight and I think the slub white is great for summer (as well as paired under a jacket for fall).
+"It’s lightweight and I think the slub white is great paired under a jacket for fall.
 I’m on my second one because I wore the first one out!
 I put it on over work out clothes, on the plane, or movie theater etc. for the price and quality this will continue to be my staple."

-This light-weight hoodie is just right for cool summer evenings.
+This light-weight hoodie is just right for cooler days.

 If you have Amazon Prime, you’ll get free shipping, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)